anduarte3/banking-app/README.md

 # Eclyn Banking App

-This is a full-stack desktop banking application that provides users with a secure and intuitive interface for managing their finances.
-Users can create accounts, sign in securely, view account balances, deposit and withdraw money, and track their transaction history.
-The app features a clean JavaFX interface and robust Spring Boot backend.
+This is a very simple full-stack desktop banking application.
+Users can create accounts, sign in, view account balances, deposit and withdraw money, and track their transaction history.
+The app features a JavaFX frontend + Spring Boot backend.

 ---
 ## Features